m0s/pubdocs/MVVM-RC.md

 An opinionated iOS ~~architectural~~ app building pattern which embraces rapid app development.
 The pain point that it tries to address is the code complexity and clutter of adding/removing screens(VCs) to/from application flow.

 ## Inspired by
-This is inspired by ASP.NET MVC and similar web app frameworks for screen building and navigation and canonical MVVM for the "front-end".
+This is inspired by ASP.NET MVC and similar web app frameworks for screen(route) building(instantiation) and navigation and canonical MVVM for the "front-end".

 ## Prerequisites